-Ok, so this is totally an opinion/my experience based post—and it may be a little controversial, but I think it’s a topic worth talking about because it’s all in good fun—and it’s one of the mindless conversations I swear I’ve had with some of my girlfriends.
+Okay, so this is totally an opinion post based on my own experience.
+It may be a little controversial, but I think it’s a topic worth talking about because it’s all in good fun—and it’s one of the mindless conversations I swear I’ve had with some of my girlfriends.
 You know, those convos that you don’t really see in written form but talk about nonetheless?

 So whether you go into labor naturally at home or in the hospital or have a scheduled C-section or induction – the day you bring your little one into the world is not only one of the most memorable day of mother’s lives but it’s also likely one of the most documented… It’s also a time of huge hormonal swings with heightened levels of insecurity and empowerment happening simultaneously.

 I know, I know, every gal’s birth story is different!
 For me, I was told at 41 weeks and 5 days that I needed to be induced because my water broke >24 hours prior to my appointment and I didn’t go into labor naturally.
 I needed to be admitted that same afternoon.

 After sneaking a quick bite at McDonald’s before admitting myself to the hospital (please, ladies, EAT SOMETHING if you can before labor – it just so happened that McD was the closest/most convenient eating establishment to the hospital – so yea, I had me that double cheeseburger, small fries, and iced tea!), I checked into the hospital, they took me to my birthing room, and I hopped on the bed for them to get the Pitocin flowing.
 (Ugh – I really, really didn’t want to be induced – so I was pretty upset but that’s another story).

 After the IV was in, I sat there on the bed and did what anyone would do…took a selfie.
 The below pic is the actual selfie… it was back in the day when I thought Instagram was just a repository for personal pics (long before Setareh Beauty was born—don’t judge).